seam/migration/open18_java_ee_6/migration_steps.rst

 Seam 2 had a feature called factories which allowed a resource to be created and outjected.
 It allowed for a more custom creation than what Seam could do by calling the no-args constructor.
 CDI a similar feature called producers.
-There are two big differences between factories and producers
+There are two big differences between factories and producers and the way both platforms handle proxies.

-* Factories are called each time a resource is requested.
-Producers can be scoped.
+* Producers are called once for the scope, similar to scoping a factory, however, they cannot be changed and "re-produced" similar to some approaches that have been done with Seam 2.
 * Factories do not support injection.
 With a producer, each parameter is an injected resource.